Sales demos are often the most pivotal moments in the sales process.

 What you talked about during discovery will dictate your sales demo flow (more on that later).

-The data science team and I at Gong.io analyzed 67,149 SaaS sales demos to understand the anatomy of demos that close deals.
+The data science team and I at Gong.io analyzed 67,149 sales demos to understand the anatomy of sales demonstrations that sell.

 It took us 10 weeks of painstaking analysis to do it.

-Data can’t answer every question about sales demo effectiveness, and every sales organization is likely to have a different demo process.
+Data can’t answer every question about the effectiveness of product demos, and every sales organization is likely to have a different demo strategy.

 But that didn’t stop us from finding common patterns that span almost all sales demos that eventually lead to a closed deal.

 But first, let’s explain what a sales demo is.

 Winning sales demos effectively demonstrate a product or service to a prospective client.
 A sales demo is an important part of the sales process.

 Before we get into what good sales reps do right during a demo, let’s start with what they often get wrong.